ginpei/seymour/ai/instructions.md

   - Don't create a new section for each update
   - Keep updating the current section until a commit is made
   - Only start a new section after a commit is completed

-## Reading Instructions

-- When reading this specific file (./ai/instructions.md), simply acknowledge without summarizing content

-## Notification

-- Confirm when these instructions have been read and understood